mr7brown/agb.github.io/pages/mydoc/mydoc_google_rpi3.md

 ## Overview

-Prior to prototyping, it is recommended that you use the Raspberryi Pi 3 (Pi) to embed the Google Assistant and create custom actions that will work with your device.
+Prior to prototyping, it is recommended that you use the [Raspberryi Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
+(Pi) to embed the Google Assistant and create custom actions that will work with your device.
 This page provides a brief introduction to the Pi, the hardware required to embed the Assistant, and how to install the Google Assistant SDK.

-Test

 ### Required hardware